 As a first step, you should normally raise your concerns with your Headteacher.
-If you believe your Headteacher is involved, you should approach your Chair of Governors or relevant person on the MAT/Trust Board.
+If you believe your Headteacher is involved, you should approach your Chair of Governors.
 This depends however, on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.